thecapacity/a130/pages/policy.md

 #### **a.
 Planning and Budgeting**

 Agencies shall establish agency-wide planning and budgeting processes in accordance with OMB guidance.
-As discussed below, important components of planning and budgeting consist of developing and maintaining an Agency Information Strategy, as well as ensuring effective collaboration between agency leadership on budget activities.
+As discussed below, important components of planning and budgeting consist of developing and maintaining a strategy for managing and maintaining their information resources, as well as ensuring effective collaboration between agency leadership on budget activities.

 **1) Strategic Planning**